Why the Getting Ready Part of Your Wedding Day Matters (and How to Make It Feel Good)

-Clutter happens, but if you can keep at least one area near a window clean and clear, it makes a big difference.
-I’ll help tidy up too, but having a designated clean zone makes it easier to focus on the actual moments, not the random stuff in the background.
+Clutter is kind of unavoidable while getting ready, and that’s totally normal.
+If you can keep just one area near a window clear, it goes a long way.
+I’ll help move things around when needed, but having one clean zone makes it easier to focus on moments instead of what’s happening in the background.

 Previous